caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthrough.md

 {% include base.html %}

 ---
-openHAB2 Raspberry beginner’s walkthrough – (Using Raspberry Pi 3 with openHAB2 and Z-Wave, WiFi LED, Samsung TV and YahooWeather bindings for a home automation project)
+openHAB2 Raspberry beginner’s walkthrough – Using Raspberry Pi 3 and openHAB2 to create a home automation controller for Z-Wave, WiFi LED, 433MHz plugs, Yahoo Weather and meteoblue.com weather widget
 ---

 # Chapter 1: Before you start